 You don’t need to stray far or spend a fortune on tickets to recreate the movie theater experience for your little ones.
 Start by asking your children to design and color movie “tickets” that will admit them to the theater.
 One child can work the concession stand where they have bowls of popcorn available for “purchase,” along with juice boxes and any other treats that will help them enjoy the show.
 One child can also pretend to be the usher—simply give them a handheld flashlight that they can use to show family members to their seats in advance of the movie.
 Then, all mom needs to do is cue up their favorite feature to keep them entertained, and you have an easy afternoon of rainy day activities for kids all planned out.

 Find All the Gear You Need at JuJuBe

-From waterproof diaper bag options to lightweight totes and more, JuJuBe has all of the bags and accessories you need to keep your kids happy on both rainy and sunny days.
+From waterproof diaper bag options to lightweight totes and more, JuJuBe has all of the bags and accessories you need to keep your kids happy, rain or shine.
 Our JuJuBe bags are high quality, dependable, and stylish, with unique prints and details you won’t find anywhere else.
 Shop our collection of bags for parents today to discover beautifully made products that will make all of your days more stylish, more organized, and a little more fun.